 Another significant optimization for BLS signature verification was devised by Kobi Gurkan: https://geometry.xyz/notebook/Optimized-BLS-multisignatures-on-EVM

-This implementation uses short public keys (G1) while not having to hash onto G2
+This implementation uses short public keys (G1) while not having to hash onto G2.
+This is achieved by slightly modifying the BLS signature scheme itself.

 Footnote 1 - AVS Tasks